YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2020/20201216-you-are-the-best-2013.md

 sameas = ["https://en.wikipedia.org/wiki/Yoon_Sung-sik", "https://www.imdb.com/name/nm5897319"]
 +++

-A review of the family K-Drama entitled 「**최고다 이순신**」 (「**You Are The Best!**」), starring 이지은 (Lee Ji Eun) as *Lee Soon Shin*, as she embarks on a journey in finding success in a cruel world; together with 조정석 (Jo Jung Suk) as *Shin Joon Ho*, the owner of a talent agency trying to make a big break in a challenging industry.
+A review of the family K-Drama entitled 《**최고다 이순신**》 (《**You Are The Best!**》), starring 이지은 (Lee Ji Eun) as *Lee Soon Shin*, as she embarks on a journey in finding success in a cruel world; together with 조정석 (Jo Jung Suk) as *Shin Joon Ho*, the owner of a talent agency trying to make a big break in a challenging industry.

 <!--more-->